offensive-packaging/documentation/vboot-utils/index.md

-   vbutil_kernel        Creates, signs, and verifies the kernel partition vbutil_key           Wraps RSA keys with vboot headers vbutil_keyblock      Creates, signs, and verifies a keyblock verify               Verify the signatures of various binary components version              Show the futility source revision and build date
+   vbutil_kernel        Creates, signs, and verifies the kernel partition vbutil_key           Wraps RSA keys with vboot headers vbutil_keyblock      Creates, signs, and verifies a keyblock verify               Verify the signatures of various binary components.
+This does not verify GSCVD contents. version              Show the futility source revision and build date

  Use "futility help COMMAND" for more information.